London, Ontario: Climate

 London has a humid continental climate (Köppen Dfb), with modestly warm summers, and cold and cloudy winters with frequent snow.

 Because of its location in the continent, London experiences large seasonal contrast, tempered to a point by the surrounding Great Lakes.
 The proximity of the lakes also ensure abundant cloud cover, particularly in late Fall and Winter.
 The summers are usually warm to hot and humid, with a July average of 21.0 C, and temperatures above 30 C occur on average 11 days per year.
 In 2016, however, temperatures rose above this temperature on more than 35 days, and in 2018, four heatwaves led to a peak humidex of 46 C. The city is affected by frequent thunderstorms due to hot, humid summer weather, as well as the convergence of breezes originating from Lake Huron and Lake Erie.
 The same convergence zone is responsible for spawning funnel clouds and the occasional tornado.
 Spring and autumn in between are not long, and winters are cold but with frequent thaws.

 Annual precipitation averages 1011.5 mm.
-Its winter snowfall totals are heavy, averaging about 194 cm per year, although the localized nature of snow squalls means the total can vary widely from year to year as do accumulations over different areas of the city.
+Its winter snowfall totals are heavy, averaging 194.3 cm per year, although the localized nature of snow squalls means the total can vary widely from year to year as do accumulations over different areas of the city.
 Some of the snow accumulation comes from lake effect snow and snow squalls originating from Lake Huron, some 60 km to the northwest, which occurs when strong, cold winds blow from that direction.
-From 5 December 2010, to 9 December 2010, London experienced record snowfall when up to 2 m of snow fell in parts of the city.
+From December 5, 2010, to December 9, 2010, London experienced record snowfall when up to 2 m of snow fell in parts of the city.
 Schools and businesses were closed for three days and bus service was cancelled after the second day of snow.

-The highest temperature ever recorded in London was 41.1 C on 6 August 1918.
-The lowest temperature ever recorded was -32.8 C on 9 February 1934.
+The highest temperature ever recorded in London was 41.1 C on August 6, 1918.
+The lowest temperature ever recorded was -32.8 C on February 9, 1934.